-- Low profile instrument with no display, comes ready to install in a 2U rack mount space - 1 GHz bandwidth - 8 channels with FlexChannel[®] inputs - Each FlexChannel input is dual-purpose, letting you connect either an analog probe (TekVPI® or BNC) or an eight-channel digital probe (the TLP058 FlexChannel Logic Probe) - Each FlexChannel can display 8 digital channels (with TLP058), an analog waveform, a spectrum trace, or both an analog and spectral view of the same channel at the same time with independent controls for each view - Maximum 6.25 GS/s sample rate - 125 M points record length on all channels - 500,000 waveforms/second maximum waveform capture rate - Spectrum View enables simple, intuitive frequency domain analysis, independent of time domain controls, to show a spectral trace for each channel - FastFrame[TM] segmented memory acquisition uses multiple trigger events to capture widely spaced events of interest at high sample rates while conserving acquisition memory - No set limit on the number of math, reference, and bus waveforms you can acquire (the number of waveforms depends on available system memory) - Integrated options include a 50 MHz arbitrary/function generator (AFG), and a Digital Voltmeter (DVM) and trigger frequency counter

-- Advanced serial bus triggering and analysis options let you decode and trigger on industry standard buses.
-See the Serial bus and trigger options Help topic - Power, DPM, and Jitter options provide additional measurement and analysis functions.
-See the Advanced Power Analysis, DPM Analysis, and Advanced Jitter Analysis Help topics
+- · Low profile instrument with no display, comes ready to install in a 2U rack mount space - 1 GHz bandwidth - 8 channels with FlexChannel[®] inputs - Each FlexChannel input is dual-purpose, letting you connect either an analog probe (TekVPI® or BNC) or an eight-channel digital probe (the TLP058 FlexChannel Logic Probe) - Each FlexChannel can display 8 digital channels (with TLP058), an analog waveform, a spectrum trace, or both an analog and spectral view of the same channel at the same time with independent controls for each view - Maximum 6.25 GS/s sample rate - 125 M points record length on all channels (optional 250, 500 M record length available) - 500,000 waveforms/second maximum waveform capture rate - Spectrum View enables simple, intuitive frequency domain analysis, independent of time domain controls, to show a spectral trace for each channel - FastFrameTM segmented memory acquisition uses multiple trigger events to capture widely spaced events of interest at high sample rates while conserving acquisition memory - No set limit on the number of math, reference, and bus waveforms you can acquire (the number of waveforms depends on available system memory) - Integrated options include a 50 MHz arbitrary/function generator (AFG), and a Digital Voltmeter (DVM) and trigger frequency counter - Advanced serial bus triggering and analysis options let you decode and trigger on industry standard buses.
+See the Serial bus and trigger options Help topic - Power, DPM, IMDA, and Jitter options provide additional measurement and analysis functions.
+See the Advanced Power Analysis, DPM Analysis, and Advanced Jitter Analysis Help topics.

-MSO64 Key features and benefits
+MSO64B, MSO66B, and MSO68B Key features and benefits

-- Bandwidths from 1 GHz to 8 GHz - 4 channels with FlexChannel[®] inputs - Each FlexChannel input is dual-purpose, letting you connect either an analog probe (TekVPI[®] or BNC) or an eight-channel digital probe (the TLP058 FlexChannel Logic Probe) - Each FlexChannel can display 8 digital channels (with TLP058), an analog waveform, a spectrum trace, or both an analog and spectral view of the same channel at the same time with independent controls for each view - FlexChannel inputs are compatible with TekVPI[®] probes - Large 15.6" HD (1920 x 1080 pixel) capacitive touch-screen display - User interface designed to optimize touch screen use and quickly access key settings - Stacked mode places each channel or waveform in its own horizontal 'slice' on the screen, allowing for cleaner signal viewing and measuring - Maximum 25 GS/s sample rate - 62.5 M points record length on all channels (optional 125 M and 250 M record lengths available) - 30,000 waveforms/second maximum waveform capture rate - Spectrum View enables simple, intuitive frequency domain analysis, independent of time domain controls, to show a spectral trace for each channel - No set limit on the number of math, reference, and bus waveforms you can display (the number of waveforms depends on available system memory) - Integrated optional features include a 50 MHz arbitrary function generator (AFG), and a DVM and trigger frequency counter - Optional serial triggering features enable you to isolate protocol-level events of interest in common aerospace, audio, automotive, computer, and embedded serial buses.
-See the Serial bus and trigger options topic in the instrument embedded Help, or the 6 Series MSO Serial Triggering and Analysis Applications Datasheet (Tektronix part number 48W-61353-x) for more information - Power, DPM, and Jitter options provide additional measurement and analysis functions.
-See the Advanced Power Analysis, DPM Analysis, and Advanced Jitter Analysis Help topics
+- Bandwidths from 1 GHz to 10 GHz - 4, 6, or 8 channels with FlexChannel[®] inputs - Each FlexChannel input is dual-purpose, letting you connect either an analog probe (TekVPI® or BNC) or an eight-channel digital probe (the TLP058 FlexChannel Logic Probe) - Each FlexChannel can display 8 digital channels (with TLP058), an analog waveform, a spectrum view, or both an analog and spectral view of the same channel at the same time with independent controls for each view - FlexChannel inputs are compatible with TekVPI[®] probes - Large 15.6" HD (1920 x 1080 pixel) capacitive touch-screen display - · User interface designed to optimize touch screen use and quickly access key settings - Stacked mode places each channel or waveform in its own horizontal 'slice' on the screen, allowing for cleaner signal viewing and measuring - Maximum 50 GS/s sample rate - 62.5 M points record length on all channels (optional 125 M, 250 M, 500 M, and 1 G record lengths available) - >500,000 waveforms/second maximum waveform capture rate - Spectrum View enables simple, intuitive frequency domain analysis, independent of time domain controls, to show a spectral trace for each channel